 A burr grinder has two revolving wheels (the burrs) with rough edges.
 The burrs rotate close to each other and crush the coffee beans in between.
 Burr grinders use high-quality steel or ceramic with even spacing between the burrs.
 They produce consistent coffee grinds and have easily adjustable size settings.

 Burr grinders use either flat or conical burrs.
-The flat burrs lie parallel in the device and spin much faster to grind coffee.
-Meanwhile, the conical burrs are a diagonal shape and the center burr looks like a cone, where the coffee falls through.
-Both flat and conical burr grinders produce consistent grinds.
-The difference is the conical burr is quieter than a flat burr.
+Flat burrs lie parallel and spin much faster to grind coffee.
+Meanwhile, the conical burrs are a diagonal shape, where gravity pulls the coffee through.
+Neither burr type is inherently better, and you should look at other factors like burr design, burr size, and preferred brewing method to choose a grinder.

 The downside of a burr grinder is the price: electric models usually cost $300.
-The cost is the biggest reason for buying blade grinders.
-We recommend you resist the urge to buy a cheap blade grinder!
+The cost is the biggest reason for buying blade grinders, although you should resist the urge to buy a cheap blade grinder!

-If cost is an issue, you can find manual burr grinders that sell for $30.
+If cost is an issue, you can find manual burr grinders that sell for under $100.

 Mastering The Coffee Grind And Controlling Everything Else

 Experiment with different grind sizes for the best results.
 That is part of the fun with coffee: there are infinite ways to make an excellent cup.
-Mastering the coffee grind is one big step!
+Keep all other factors constant when changing the grind size so you aren’t confusing the impact of grind size.

 Coffee Grind: Frequently Asked Questions (FAQ)